nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-usage.md

 # Creating container in non-zero subnetwork

-Creating containers without using `--subnet` flag is equivalent to the creating container in the zero subnetwork.
+Creating containers without using `--subnet` flag is equivalent to creating container in the zero subnetwork.

-To create container in a private network your wallet must have been added to the client whitelist by client admins or subnet owners:
+To create a container in a private network, your wallet must be added to the client whitelist by the client admins or the subnet owners:

 ```shell
 $ neofs-cli container create \